Greetings!

 -

-We are at an all-time high in the percent of kids who are kindergarten-ready;
+We are near an all-time high in the percent of kids who are kindergarten-ready;

 -

-We built regional mental health networks for students, and youth anxiety and suicide is declining in Washington state;
+We've invested in youth mental health, and youth anxiety and suicide is declining in Washington state;

 -

-We now have Career and Technical Education (CTE) graduation pathways and 52% of our graduates have taken two or more CTE courses (it was 38% when I took office);
+We now have Career and Technical Education (CTE) graduation pathways and more than 50% of our graduates have taken two or more CTE courses (it was 38% when I took office);

 -